diffblue/gitlab/doc/development/performance.md

 In the case of `readlines`, it grows even further, due to extra bookkeeping the Ruby VM has to perform to represent each line.

-Consider the following program, which reads a text file that is 750MB on disk:
+Consider the following program, which reads a text file that is 750 MB on disk:

 ```ruby
 File.readlines('large_file.txt').each do |line|